Shaik-1079/CLTV-Prediction/README.md

 ## Approach
    ### First Step: Perform EDA on the Training Data
-   ##We notice that claim_amount is RIGHT SKEWD so we can apply Log transformation to normalize it
-   Need for Ordnal and One hot encoding can be seen in for columns
+      We notice that claim_amount is RIGHT SKEWD so we can apply Log transformation to normalize it Ordinal and One hot encoding can be used for some columns
+   ### Second Step: Perform the necessary data transformations
+   ### Third Step: Split the data in train and val split using test train split
+   ### Fourth Step: